sanderhonig/RE-User-item-fairness-tradeoffs-in-recommendations/README.md

 ## Overview
 This repository houses the source code for a research project aimed at exploring user-item fairness tradeoffs in recommendation systems.
 The project encompasses both theoretical frameworks and empirical evaluations to assess and improve fairness in recommendations.

+Specifically, this project serves as a reproducability study the NeurIPS 2024 paper, [User-item fairness tradeoffs in recommendations](https://neurips.cc/virtual/2024/poster/94638).
+Our primary goal is to replicate the empirical findings of this paper.

+Beyond replication, the original research is extended in two directions:
+1. We verify the generalizability of their findings on a different dataset ([Amazon books reviews](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews)).
+2. We analyze the tradeoffs when recommending multiple items to a user instead of a single item.

+The original codebase can be found at [https://github.com/vschiniah/ArXiv_Recommendation_Research](https://github.com/vschiniah/ArXiv_Recommendation_Research).

+For more details about this study, see our paper submission on Openreview: [A reproducibility study of “User-item fairness tradeoffs in recommendations”](https://openreview.net/forum?id=vltzxxhzLU).

 ## Repository Structure
 - **./Amazon/amazon_exp_preparation**: Preparation for experiments, creating pickle files for tfidf matrices and pickle files for reviewers for Amazon Books Reviews dataset.